-While no one has yet attempted to use Nova Scotia’s Cyber Safety Act nefariously, it’s simply a matter of time.
+At the time of this writing, nobody has yet attempted to use Nova Scotia’s Cyber Safety Act nefariously, but some people think it’s only a matter of time.
 What’s even worse is that an IP address is used as ‘an address’.
 Meaning if your roommate could be convicted of cyberbullying and your Internet and your computer will be shut off and seized.
 It’ll be interesting to see this play out in university dormitories, apartment complexes and other venues where virtual strangers are forced to share space and Internet service.

-Gather round celebrity defamation fans; another reality show slander suit is afoot!
+Gather round celebrity defamation fans!
+Another reality show slander suit is afoot!
 I’m always skeptical of these cases, because one can’t help but wonder, “Is it for real or ratings?”
 But alas, our law demands assumptions of innocence.
 So, let’s take a look at the reality show defamation case of Dance Mom v.
 Dance Coach.
-[Insert Law and Order beats].
+[Cue Law and Order beats].

 A ‘Dance Mom’ Stunt Results In A Celebrity Defamation Suit

-The fracas began when Abby Lee and Kelly got “up in each other’s’ grillz” (tm Lucy Watson) at a dance competition in the Bronx.
-The show was being taped for their reality show, “Dance Moms.”
+The fracas began when Abby Lee and Kelly got “up in each other’s’ grillz” (tm Lucy Watson) at a dance competition in the Bronx where show was being taped for the reality show, “Dance Moms.”
 Apparently, shouts were hurled and slaps exchanged.
-In the end, someone [*cough* realityshowproducers *cough*] called the police and Hyland ended up turning herself in – though she was never handcuffed.
+In the end, someone called the police and Hyland turned herself in – though she was never handcuffed.

-As is the case with many a real-ebrity, after the dramatic slap-down aired (or maybe just before it aired?), Abby Lee took chatfests, like “The View,” to share her tale of primetime combat.
+As is the case with many a real-ebrity, after the dramatic slap-down aired (or maybe just before it aired?), Abby Lee took to chatfests, like “The View,” and shared her tale of primetime combat.
 So now Hyland is suing Abby Lee for defamation.

 Dance Mom’s Lawsuit Says WHAA!?

-According to her lawsuit, Hyland wants redress for assault, breach of contract and defamation.
-Assault because Abby Lee decked her at the dance competition; breach of contract because the spat could jeopardize her show and endorsement contracts; and defamation because according to Hyland, Miller made several false statements of fact on her promotional media tour, including:
+According to her lawsuit, Hyland wants redress for assault, breach of contract, and defamation.
+Assault because Abby Lee decked her at the dance competition; breach of contract because the spat could jeopardize her show and endorsement contracts; and defamation because according to Hyland, Miller made several false statements of fact on her promotional media tour, like: